OSGeo/gdal/doc/source/drivers/vector/csv.rst

 "Integer(5)","Real(10.7)","String(15)".
 The driver will then use these types as specified for the csv columns.
 Subtypes can be passed between parenthesis, such as "Integer(Boolean)", "Integer(Int16)" and "Real(Float32)".
-Starting with GDAL 2.1, accordingly with the `GeoCSV specification <http://giswiki.hsr.ch/GeoCSV>`__, the "CoordX" or "Point(X)" type can be used to specify a column with longitude/easting values, "CoordY" or "Point(Y)" for latitude/northing values and "WKT" for geometries encoded in WKT
+Accordingly with the `GeoCSV specification <http://giswiki.hsr.ch/GeoCSV>`__, the "CoordX" or "Point(X)" type can be used to specify a column with longitude/easting values, "CoordY" or "Point(Y)" for latitude/northing values and "WKT" for geometries encoded in WKT

+The "JSonStringList", "JSonIntegerList",
-Starting with GDAL 2.2, the "JSonStringList", "JSonIntegerList", "JSonInteger64List" and "JSonRealList" types can be used in .csvt to map to the corresponding OGR StringList, IntegerList, Integer64List and RealList types.
+"JSonInteger64List" and "JSonRealList" types can be used in .csvt to map to the corresponding OGR StringList, IntegerList, Integer64List and RealList types.
 The field values are then encoded as JSON arrays, with